The 12-stage process on how a marine plan is made from selection to implementation and monitoring and how you can get involved.

 7 and 8.
 Draft plan produced

 Policies are written to take into account existing legislation and obligations at national and international level.
-This includes those within the MPS and Marine and Coastal Access Act 2009.
+This includes those within the Marine Policy Statement and Marine and Coastal Access Act 2009.
 Local land-based plans are also considered.

-MMO produces the draft marine plan and presents it to the Secretary of State, together with the draft sustainability appraisal, for approval for it to be published for consultation.
+MMO produces the draft marine plan and presents it to the Secretary of State, together with the draft sustainability appraisal, for approval to be published for consultation.

 The draft plan is presented for formal public consultation using several methods: